DavisPL-Teaching/289c/README.md

 Final project (50%):
 - **Final Project or Final Report (50%)** -- this includes a final presentation.

+## Perusall points

+Perusall does a good job of automatically grading your participation.
+I do look through to see if the score is consistent with the 1 comment and 1 question I requested, but I don't change the grade manually unless I notice a discrepancy.

+## Reading summaries

+New change: I'm only requiring one reading summary per week (pick the one of the three papers you are most interested in), see Piazza.

+I will accept late reading summaries, but only for 50% credit.

+## Final project details

+See Piazza.

 ## Attendance

 You will be allowed a buffer of 3 free absences; please don't attend class if you are sick.
 If you need to be absent for more than 3 classes, let me know.